Alejandroq12/webpack-template/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **Are you going to use React in the future?**

-  - Yes!
-I will transform this website into a React App.
+- **Can I use this template?**

-- **Did you create this website from scratch?**

-  - Yes!
-From zero, and I will improve it a lot.
+  - Yes! you can use it, copy it and adjust it to your needs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>